psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

          \end{align*}

-   Unless the method includes a dispersion correction, this quantity is equal to :psivar:`HF TOTAL ENERGY <HFTOTALENERGY>` (for HF) or :psivar:`DFT FUNCTIONAL TOTAL ENERGY <DFTFUNCTIONALTOTALENERGY>` (for DFT).
-Unless the method is a DFT double-hybrid, this quantity is equal to :psivar:`DFT TOTAL ENERGY <DFTTOTALENERGY>`.
+   Unless the method includes a dispersion correction, this quantity is equal to :psivar:`HF TOTAL ENERGY` (for HF) or :psivar:`DFT FUNCTIONAL TOTAL ENERGY` (for
+   DFT).
+Unless the method is a DFT double-hybrid, this quantity is equal to :psivar:`DFT TOTAL ENERGY`.

+.. psivar:: SCF TOTAL GRADIENT

+   The total electronic gradient [E_h/a0] of the SCF stage of the calculation, ({nat}, 3).

+.. psivar:: SCF DIPOLE GRADIENT

+   The derivative of the SCF stage dipole [E_h a0/u] = [(e a0/a0)^2/u] with respect to nuclear perturbations as a degree-of-freedom by dipole component array, (3 * {nat}, 3).

+.. psivar:: SCF TOTAL HESSIAN

+   The total electronic second derivative [Eh/a0/a0] for the SCF stage, (3 * {nat}, 3 * {nat}).

+.. psivar:: SCS-CCSD TOTAL ENERGY
+   SCS-CCSD CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the CCSD-like method formed by reweighting :psivar:`CCSD DOUBLES ENERGY` by 1.27 opposite-spin and 1.13 same-spin contributions, with any singles carried along.

+.. psivar:: SCS-MP2 TOTAL ENERGY
+   SCS-MP2 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP2-like method formed by reweighting :psivar:`MP2 DOUBLES ENERGY` by 6/5 opposite-spin and 1/3 same-spin contributions, with any singles carried along.

+.. psivar:: SCS-MP2-VDW TOTAL ENERGY
+   SCS-MP2-VDW CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP2-like method formed by reweighting :psivar:`MP2 DOUBLES ENERGY` by 1.28 opposite-spin and 0.50 same-spin contributions, with any singles carried along.
+DOI: 10.1080/00268970802641242

+.. psivar:: SCS(N)-MP2 TOTAL ENERGY
+   SCS(N)-MP2 CORRELATION ENERGY

+   The total electronic energy [Eh] and correlation energy component [Eh] for the MP2-like method formed by reweighting :psivar:`MP2 DOUBLES ENERGY` by 0 opposite-spin and 1.76 same-spin contributions, with any singles carried along. doi: 10.1021/ct6002737

+.. psivar:: THERMAL ENERGY

+   Total thermal energy E [Eh] at given temperature.

+.. psivar:: THERMAL ENERGY CORRECTION

+   Sum of electronic, translational, rotational, and vibrational corrections [Eh] to the thermal energy at given temperature.

 .. psivar:: TWO-ELECTRON ENERGY

-   The two-electron energy contribution [H] to the total SCF energy.
+   The two-electron energy contribution [Eh] to the total SCF energy.
    Quantity :math:`E_{2e^-}` in Eq. :eq:`SCFterms`.

 .. psivar:: UNCP-CORRECTED 2-BODY INTERACTION ENERGY

-   The interaction energy [H] considering only two-body interactions, computed without counterpoise correction.
+   The interaction energy [Eh] considering only two-body interactions, computed without counterpoise correction.
-   Related variable :psivar:`CP-CORRECTED 2-BODY INTERACTION ENERGY <CP-CORRECTED2-BODYINTERACTIONENERGY>`.
+   Related variable :psivar:`CP-CORRECTED 2-BODY INTERACTION ENERGY`.

    .. math:: E_{\text{IE}} = E_{dimer} - \sum_{monomer}^{n}{E_{monomer}^{\text{unCP}}}

 .. psivar:: ZAPTn TOTAL ENERGY
    ZAPTn CORRELATION ENERGY

-   The total electronic energy [H] and correlation energy component [H] for the labeled Z-averaged perturbation theory level.
+   The total electronic energy [Eh] and correlation energy component [Eh] for the labeled Z-averaged perturbation theory level.
    *n* is ZAPT perturbation order.

+.. psivar:: ZERO K ENTHALPY

+   Total electronic and zero-point energy [Eh] at 0 [K].

+.. psivar:: ZPVE

+   Vibrational zero-point energy [Eh] at 0 [K].